ZubaydullaCoder/billz-referenced-inventory-web-app/instructions/docs/PRD-features.md

 **1. User Stories**

-- **User Story 0.1.1:** As a new business owner, I want to try Billz free for 14 days with full access to all features, so I can evaluate if it meets my retail management needs before committing financially.
+- **User Story 0.1.1:** As a new business owner, I want to try OsonSavdo free for 14 days with full access to all features, so I can evaluate if it meets my retail management needs before committing financially.
-- **User Story 0.1.2:** As a business owner evaluating Billz, I want a single, comprehensive plan that gives me unlimited access to products, sales, customers, and staff accounts, so I don't have to worry about usage limits during my trial.
+- **User Story 0.1.2:** As a business owner evaluating OsonSavdo, I want a single, comprehensive plan that gives me unlimited access to products, sales, customers, and staff accounts, so I don't have to worry about usage limits during my trial.
 - **User Story 0.1.3:** As a business owner ready to subscribe, I want the option to pay monthly or annually (with a discount for annual payment), so I can choose the billing cycle that best fits my cash flow.
 - **User Story 0.1.4:** As a subscriber, I want clear visibility into my subscription status, billing cycle, and renewal date, so I can manage my account effectively.